- How to proceed?

 For an application that requires a lot of memory, to prepare for the future or to specifically use 64-bit DLLs, you have the ability to easily transform a "32-bit" WINDEV application into a "64-bit" WINDEV application.

-To switch a WINDEV application from 32 bits to 64 bits:
+To switch a WINDEV application from 32-bit to 64-bit:

 - Open the 32-bit WINDEV project in the editor.

 - Create a new project configuration: on the "Project" pane, in the "Project configuration" group, expand "New configuration" and select "Windows executable ..
-64 bits".
-The wizard for creating a project configuration starts.
+64-bit"..
+The project configuration creation wizard starts.

 - In the wizard: